DSC-Capstone/dsc-capstone.github.io/assignments/quarter-2-checkpoints.md

   appendix of your report (at the end).
 * In a comment on the Canvas submission, include the tasks for which each group member was responsible.
+* Once submitted, you will be assigned another group's submission to be peer reviewed.

 This assignment is due at the end of week 5 and is graded by your domain mentor.

+## Code Artifact Checkpoint

+The code artifact checkpoint will be an initial code review of your project code artifact at the end of week 5.
+You will also be required to meet with a methodology instructor/TA during weeks 3-4 to review the requirements for this assignment, for a 'mid-checkpoint check-in'.

+This checkpoint will check that the code:
+1. is well documented and build instructions are found in a README.
+2. is structured with best-practices laid out in quarter-1 methodology.
+3. contains a test target that tests the pipeline on test data.
+4. runs in a Docker Image on DSMLP, via `python run.py test`.

+This is graded by the methodology instructor.

 ## Visual Presentation Checkpoint